 As the world’s best athletes try to focus on performing on demand, financial woes remain a very real performance barrier.
 Training, now more than ever, is a full-time job.
 Physical, mental, and emotional demands on elite athletes are the highest they’ve ever been.

-Individual sport athletes spend twice as much as team sport athletes do on sport-related costs.
 Training camps, competitions, travelling, and other obligations throw a wrench in part-time income prospects, and locking down sponsorship is exceptionally difficult for anyone who hasn’t stood on an Olympic or Paralympic podium.
 Ultimately, many athletes afford to train, compete, and fulfil their Olympic and Paralympic dreams on the dollar of their friends and family.

 Canadians are ending their careers well before they peak – committing to a second or third Olympic or Paralympic quadrennial doesn’t just mean another four years of incurring debt, it means another four years of forgoing full-time education, employment and professional advancement.

 Away from an Olympic and Paralympic stage, following the high performance path is far from glamorous.
 It requires continuous grit and determination from the athlete, and the support of the community around them.
-It is a resource intensive commitment that is not evident to the public eye in the few minutes of broadcasted competition.
+It is a resource-intensive commitment that is not evident to the public eye in the few minutes of broadcasted competition.

 From an outsider’s perspective, Canadian athletes look to be thriving, and in a sense they are.
-Olympic and Paralympic medal counts are higher than ever, Canadian records are being crushed, and for that bright Olympic and Paralympic Games window every two years, it all seems to be well, the challenge is making it there.
+Olympic and Paralympic medal counts are higher than ever, Canadian records are being crushed, and for that bright Olympic and Paralympic Games window every two years, all seems to be well, the challenge is making it there.

 Behind the glory of it all, the pursuit of excellence is a costly choice.

-This is a corrected story.
+Clarification: This is a corrected story.
 Figures and wording in “The cost of being elite” and “Rio 2016” sections were updated on Wednesday, March 22, 2017 at 10:54 am.

 In addition to AAP carding money, the Government of Canada, through Sport Canada, contributes a portion of the $146M through the Sport Support Program budget to high performance sport, including $17M annually to all seven members of the COPSIN network and $60M toward targeted sports and athletes through recommendations from Own The Podium.